jkpg-mesh/mesh-repeater/README.md

    ```
    python main.py
    ```
-4. Access the web interface (if enabled) for node status and activity.
+4. Access the web interface at `http://localhost:5000` (or your device’s IP) for node status, activity, weather, and GPS.

 ## MET Data (Weather Sensor Support)